JustinDFuller/medium-stories/content/why-you-should-use-functional-composition-for-your-full-applications.md

 [Here is an example](https://github.com/JustinDFuller/compose-app) of a (small) fully composed application.
 It contains a composed app with configuration, third party dependencies, a database connection, models, websockets, and an express server.

-I’d love to hear your feedback in the comments below.
-Have you ever composed a full application?
-Can you think of times where this would be problematic?
-Can you think of benefits besides dependency injection and ease of following imports?
+---

 Hi, I’m Justin Fuller.
 I’m so glad you read my post!
 I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer in *any* way.
-All code samples are my own, and are completely unrelated to Bank Of America’s code.
+All code samples are my own and are completely unrelated to my employer's code.

-I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Medium](https://medium.com/@justindanielfuller).
+I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Twitter](https://twitter.com/justin_d_fuller).
 Thanks again for reading!